8 Best Acoustic Guitars Under $1000

 Comfort

 The Seagull S6 Original acoustic guitar is designed to be comfortable to play!
-Its slim, tapered neck profile and smooth fretboard make it easy to fret chords.
+Its slim, tapered neck profile and smooth fretboard make it easy to fret chords, while the body shape and size allow for a comfortable experience.

 The smooth satin finish on the neck also helps to reduce friction.
 This makes moving across the fretboard easier.
 The guitar is simple to play without compromising tone or volume.
-Primarily because of its low action and smart setup.
+This is primarily because of its low action and smart setup.

 Sound Performance